-Although this draft appears to me to be founded on the spirit of your Lordship's instructions, as being modelled on the principles of the late Treaty of Tanjore, it is proper for me to observe, that a full consideration of its effect, compared with the actual state and increased difficulties of the finances of the Company, will probably justify in your Lordship's opinion an arrangement more favourable to the interests of the Company.
+Although this draft appears to me to be founded on the spirit of your Lordship's instructions, as being modelled on the principles of the late Treaty of Tanjore, it is proper for me to observe, that a full consideration of its effect, compared with the actual state and increased difficulties of the finances of the Company, will probably justify in your Lordship's opinion an arrangement more favourable to the interests of the Company.-I have, etc. (Signed) CLIVE.

-Fort St. George, 21 May 1801.
+Fort St George, 21st May 1801.